KDurimel/DNAlogy/README.md

 P0C9F5
 P0C9F6
 ```

 Dummy data and its results can be found in the [example](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples) directory.

-**Id mapping : map any ids to UniRef100 ids**
+**Example - Id mapping : map any ids to UniRef100 ids**

+This command line requires two outputs, if you want to perform id mapping in only one file, just provide it twice as `-ech` and `-univ`.
 ```bash
 # -ech: gene set sample ; -univ: gene set universe ; other args? please read the docs :)
 fastGSEA -ech ech.txt  -univ univ.txt  -mappingFile idmapping_very_light.gz --mapOnly -toDB UniRef100 -output maybe/here
 ```

-**Gene set enrichment analysis : find which GO-terms from a gene set are overrepresented**
+**Examples - Gene set enrichment analysis : find which GO-terms from a gene set are overrepresented**

 With most steps offline (faster, the better updated your -mappingFile and/or -obo are, the better the results will be) :
 ```bash